Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 basically, this means what needs to be trimmed when an adapter is found, where right trimming is towards the 5'-end and left trimming is towards the 3'-end and None setting is not trimming, but simply setting the nucleotides that match the adapter sequence to N, which means it will be ignored during alignment.
 For example, when setting this option to `ktrim=r`, than when a sequence is found that matches an adapter sequence, all the basepairs on the right of this matched sequence will be deleted including the matched sequence itself.
 5. `k`.
 This defines the number of kmers to be used.
 This should be not be longer than the smallest adapter sequences and should also not be too short as there might too much trimmed.
 Typically values around 20 works fine.
 6. `mink`.
 When the lenght of a read is not a perfect multiple of the value of `k`, then at the end of the read there is a sequence left that is smaller than length k.
-Setting `mink` allows the software to use smaller kmers as well.
+Setting `mink` allows the software to use smaller kmers as well near the end of the reads.
-The sequence at the end of a read are matched with adapter sequences using kmers with lenght between mink and k.
+The sequence at the end of a read are matched with adapter sequences using kmers with length between mink and k.
 7. `hdist`.
-This is the Hamming distance, which is the minimum number of substitutions needed to convert one string in another string.
+This is the Hamming distance, which is defined as the minimum number of substitutions needed to convert one string in another string.
 Basically this indicates how many errors are allowed between a read and and an adapter sequence to still count as an exact match.
 Typically does not need to be set any higher than 1, unless the reads are of very low quality.
 Note that high values of hdist also requires much more memory in the computer.